What has the government shutdown changed for Nevadans?

 Immigration

-The Department of Homeland Security announced on its website that it would furlough about 5 percent of the agency’s roughly 272,000 employees but will require the vast majority of officers and employees at Customs and Border Protection and Immigration and Customs Enforcement to continue working without pay.
+The Department of Homeland Security announced on its website that it would furlough about 5 percent of the agency’s roughly 272,000 employees but would require the vast majority of officers and employees at Customs and Border Protection and Immigration and Customs Enforcement to continue working without pay.

 Education